AsherGeorgy/My-Portfolio/Microsoft Excel/Income and Expense Report.md

 ### Individual Totals

 - **Description:** Sheet to provide individual totals based on unique entries in the Description column from the Checking Account sheet.
+It also includes a table that shows the Individual Totals summary.
 - **Data Validation:** Dropdown list of unique entries.
+Conditional Formatting added to highlight in the Individual Totals table the selected entry.
 - **Formula Used:** `=FILTER(Table_CheckAcct,Table_CheckAcct[Individual Index]=$D$2)`.

 ### Check Register